Information For Start-Ups:

 If you are seeking to start a new nonprofit, we recommend that you do the following:

-- Get to know Texas C-BAR’s online Legal Resource Library.
+- Read the following from Texas C-BAR’s Legal Resource Library:

 - Business/ Corporate Law Section: Provides guidance on pre-incorporation, incorporation, nonprofit management, and fundraising matters.

 - Nonprofit Legal Toolkit, 2011 Edition: Provides guidance on governance matters including how to organize, run, and manage a nonprofit’s operations.

 – Will your organization serve an unmet need?

 – Will it duplicate part or all of an existing program within another nonprofit?